SebastianBoldt/Jelly/README.md

 ## Customize 🖌
 Jelly Supports two types of Presentations.
 * **JellySlideInPresentation**
+* **JellyShiftInPresentation**
 * **JellyFadeInPresentation**

-Both share some propertys and each Property has a default value
+They all share some properties and each property has a default value
 * duration: JellyConstants.Duration (default: normal)
     * ultraSlow = 2.0
     * slow = 1.0